dimadesu/android-rtmp-ingest/README.md

 To copy commands open this page in the browser of your the phone and tap on commands.

-To paste into Termux long tap anywhere on Termux terminal view to bring up context menu and choose `Paste`.
+To paste into Termux long tap anywhere in the Termux terminal view to bring up context menu and choose `Paste`.

 If at any time you need a new terminal swipe from the left edge of screen and select `New session` button.